 The primary purpose of the Accessibility Resources office at the University of Cincinnati Clermont College is to give students with disabilities the opportunity to achieve their academic goals.

-To initiate these specialized services, students need to self-identify and have the proper documentation sent to the director of Accessibility Resources.
-The director also acts as a liaison with other college officers and departments including faculty, advising/scheduling, bookstore and any other referrals.
+To initiate these specialized services, students need to self-identify and have the proper documentation sent to the program coordinator of Accessibility Resources.
+The program coordinator also acts as a liaison with other college officers and departments including faculty, advising/scheduling, bookstore and any other referrals.

 The most appropriate academic assistance in the classroom and/or at the college will be developed to the mutual satisfaction of the student, faculty and the director of Accessibility Resources.

-All UC Clermont College students who require academic accommodations or other specialized services due to disabilities should refer to the following information or contact the director of Accessibility Resources to access these services.
+All UC Clermont College students who require academic accommodations or other specialized services due to disabilities should refer to the following information or contact the program coordinator of Accessibility Resources to access these services.

 The mission of the University of Cincinnati Clermont College Accessibility Resources office is threefold:

 - It seeks to ensure that all students with disabilities can freely and actively participate in all facets of college life.

 - Through this effort, it hopes to provide and coordinate support services to maximize students' educational potential and develop their independence to the fullest extent possible by providing and coordinating support services.

 - Finally, this program strives to increase the level of awareness among the UC Clermont College community so that students with disabilities are able to perform at a level limited only by their abilities, not their disabilities.